 - Closed-toe shoes: Many community partners will not allow volunteers to participate, or even get off the bus, without covered toes.
 Volunteers should leave their flip-flops, sandals, and heels at home and wear some sturdy sneakers for these service projects.

 - Water: Volunteers should bring a full, refillable bottle of water to the service site, as many locations are outdoors and it is important to stay hydrated.
 Water will be provided at all sites, but volunteers are encouraged to bring their own to supplement our supplies.

 - A full belly: Volunteer Day can be an exhausting day of feel-good service, so volunteers should definitely grab whatever they need to be full and happy upon arrival at the buses.

-- Volunteer Day t-shirt: A light blue Volunteer Day t-shirt will be given to all volunteers during check-in at the IM Field.
-This shirt is a gift, and we hope Bruins will be seen wearing it at other service projects, but also helps to identify volunteers to community partners.
+- Volunteer Day t-shirt: A blue Volunteer Day t-shirt will be given to all volunteers during check-in on the day of This shirt is a gift, and we hope Bruins will be seen wearing it at other service projects, but also helps to identify volunteers to community partners.
 Wear it with Bruin pride!

 - Flexible clothing: During the projects, clothes may get dirty, ripped, stretched, painted, or muddy.
 Purses and extra items should be left at home; the Volunteer Center provides a small cinch bag for water, sunscreen, snacks, and a camera.

 - Sun Protection: It might be a very sunny day in Los Angeles, so hats, sunglasses, sunscreen, and other sun protection are necessities for outdoor sites.